Arnavion/libjass/README.md

 * index.js also contains code to change the size of the video based on user input, such as choosing a different resolution or clicking the browser's native fullscreen-video button.
 It demonstrates the API that should be called to tell the Dialogue objects to start drawing to the new size - ASS.scaleTo()

 * Lastly, index.js contains an implementation of preloading all the fonts used in the ASS file.
 It matches the font names extracted from the script with URLs defined in fonts.css and XHR's the fonts.

-* The constructor ASS() also takes in a parser object.
-This is created by XHR'ing ass.pegjs and using PEG.js to process it.
-It is also possible to use the PEG.js API server-side to create the parser as a JS file.
-You can then serve the pre-generated parser along with libjass.js and the rest of your site's JavaScript.
-Instructions for generating the parser outside the browser (using node.js) are on the PEG.js website linked above.

 ### Can I contribute?